alters-mit/multimodal_challenge/doc/api/multimodal.md

 ### Movement

-_These functions move or turn the Magnebot._
+These functions move or turn the Magnebot.

-_While moving, the Magnebot might start to tip over (usually because it's holding something heavy).
-If this happens, the Magnebot will stop moving and drop any objects with mass > 30.
-You can then prevent the Magnebot from tipping over._

 #### turn_by